SuaMusica/stac/website/docs/widgets/radio_group.md

 # RadioGroup

 Mirai radioGroup allows you to build the Flutter Radio widgets using JSON.
-To know more about the container widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Radio-class.html).
+To know more about the Radio widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Radio-class.html).

 ## RadioGroup Properties